RebelPotato/whence.js/README.md

-# prover.js
+# whence.js (in progress)

-A miniature theorem prover written in js, based on dependently typed lambda calculus
+A miniature theorem prover written in js, based on dependently typed lambda calculus.